 Email or RSS

 Most literature alerting systems support either email alerts or RSS.
 One is not necessarily better than the other, so choosing between RSS and email alerting should be based on your own needs and preferences.
-Here is a brief PROS and CONS list for both:
+Here is a brief list of pros and cons for both:

-- Pro: alerts can be embedded in Outlook or any RSS reader (i.e. Google Reader)
+- Pro: Alerts can be embedded in Outlook or any RSS reader.

-- Pro: RSS alerts can be shared among multiple users (great for collaborating)
+- Pro: RSS alerts can be shared with multiple users.

-- Con: not everyone knows or understands what it is
+- Con: Not everyone knows or understands RSS feeds.